 Eligibility for these types of renovation mortgages is established in the same way as a traditional mortgage: proof of income, financial status, credit history, and so on.

 A renovation mortgage may be necessary if you have insufficient funds available to cover the costs of a renovation project.
 If your property is in desperate need of repair but still considered habitable, you will usually be able to borrow 80% to 90% of its value at the time.

 Some specialist lenders will offer up to 100% of the property’s value, subject to its condition and the viability of the project.

-Availability of renovation mortgages for non-habitable properties is more limited, as most High Street banks are unwilling to lend on uninhabitable property.
+The availability of renovation mortgages for non-habitable properties is more limited, as most high-street banks are unwilling to lend to uninhabitable properties.
 Where available, specialist renovation mortgages for these types of properties may be offered with an LTV of 60% to 90% of the current value of the property.